petexander/rawg-game-release-pipeline/docs/portfolio-notes.md

 ## Modeling Decisions

 - Nested RAWG arrays stay raw as JSON in the ingestion table and are flattened in dbt models.
-- The mart layer centers on a release calendar table with one row per title in the latest snapshot.
+- The marts layer centers on a release calendar table with one row per title in the latest snapshot.
 - A separate ranked-titles mart supports the report’s curated near-term highlight sections.

 ## What I Would Extend Next